is a non-profit organization that works to prevent

 death and injuries at Highway-Railroad grade crossings and Railroad right-of-ways.

-Approximately every two hours in the United States, a person or vehicle is hit by a
+Approximately every three hours in the United States, a person or vehicle is hit by a

 train.
 About half of all crossing collisions occur at highway-rail intersections with